9QIX/Google-Cybersecurity-Certification-Notes/I. Foundations Of Cybersecurity/Week 4/Terms/Intrusion Detection System (IDS).md

 2. **A true negative** is a state where there is no detection of malicious activity.
 This is when no malicious activity exists and no alert is triggered.
 3. **A false positive** is an alert that incorrectly detects the presence of a threat.
 This is when an IDS identifies an activity as malicious, but it isn't.
 False positives are an inconvenience for security teams because they spend time and resources investigating an illegitimate alert.
 4. **A false negative** is a state where the presence of a threat is not detected.
 This is when malicious activity happens but an IDS fails to detect it.
 False negatives are dangerous because security teams are left unaware of legitimate attacks that they can be vulnerable to.

+**[[Intrusion detection system (IDS)]]** monitor system activity and alert on possible intrusions.
+An IDS will detect and alert on the deviations you’ve configured it to detect.
+Most commonly, IDS tools will monitor the content of packet payload to detect patterns associated with threats such as malware or phishing attempts.